 Kosovo Country Report

 Kosovo's business environment is constrained by widespread corruption and outdated infrastructure.
-However, local infrastructure has started to improve as a result of domestic and international investments To date, the international community has invested EUR4 billion into improving Kosovo's road and rail networks.
-One major concern is the unstable water supply and the lack of an efficient energy infrastructure.
-Impending investments, such as the planned construction of a 400 kV interconnection line with Albania, will serve to diversify Kosovo's energy sources, thereby increasing energy security.
+However, local infrastructure has started to improve as a result of domestic and international investments.
+To date, the international community has invested EUR4 billion into improving Kosovo's road and rail networks.
+One major concern for businesses operating in Kosovo is unreliable power supply.
+Impending investments, such as the planned construction of a 400 kV interconnection line with Albania, will serve to diversify Kosovo's energy sources and increase energy security.

-Dissatisfaction among Kosovo Serbs over the integration of Northern Kosovo under the authority of Pristina increases the risk of attacks against Kosovo police and security personnel.
+Attempts by the central government to fully extend its authority on Kosovo would increase the risk of attacks against Kosovo police.
 There is a growing number of radicalised youth adhering to extremist interpretations of Islam, a number of whom have travelled to Syria and Iraq to fight for Islamist military organisations.
 However, the risk of attacks remains low in the foreseeable future.
-The biggest risk stems from collateral damage as a result of conflicts between rival criminal groups.

 Organised crime is a major concern in Kosovo because of poor law enforcement.
 The security threat in the Serb-dominated north is substantially higher than in the rest of the country because of a lack of proper policing in the region.
 This is mainly due to the Serb minority's reluctance to recognise the legitimacy of the central state and its security apparatus.
 The long-term absence of government authority in the region has facilitated the spread of criminal networks that benefit from preserving the status quo.